joshpayette/save-game-backups/README.md

 4. Save the script.
 5. Run the script by right-clicking it and selecting `Run with Powershell`.

+### Note

+You do not have to use the variables that I use for referencing system paths.
+The reason that exists is so that my hardcoded Windows folder path does not get committed to the repo.
+They should absolutely work for you, but don't hesitate to just paste your entire specific path to whatever save game location you want covered.

 ## Scheduling the script to run automatically

 1. Open Task Scheduler as administrator.